Nellutla123/Anamoly-detection-/README.md

 we are using three different techniques

-1.Local Outler Factor
+Local Outler Factor
-2.Isolation Forest
+Isolation Forest
-3. One-Class SVM
+One-Class SVM